SVRao19056/gem-url-builder/README.md

 This is an utility to build an url leveraging functional programming approaches

+# Disclaimer

+This package has not been veiwed through a security and performance lens.
+This does not claim to be production ready .
+There are some aspects only that is production ready.
+This probably will not satisfy the functional programming purists.My justification is that this is a learning process for me and any critical assesment is welcome

 # Intended Usage

 This is to show case a real life production package with all the bells and whistles required for a production ready release.